watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 a multi-component solution creates unknown or difficult-to-specify parameters, e.g., the electrical transport numbers through membranes, the multi-ion diffusivity, etc., and physical relationships, which may result in ill-posed or ill-conditioned problems challenging the models' numerical solutions.
-While we continuously work on advancing our models to absorb new principles revealed by progressing research, we advise the users be very **cautious** with simulating multi-component systems by this programmed model for aspects stated above.
+While we continuously work on advancing our models to absorb new principles revealed by progressing research, we advise the users be very **cautious** with simulating multi-component system by this programmed model for aspects stated above.
+This unit model works with the MCAS property model.

 .. csv-table:: **Table 1.** List of Set
    :header: "Description", "Symbol", "Indices"